darrenstarr/VtNetCore/Ecma48.md

 > 2) draft print quality, highest available print speed

 Clearly printing related and REALLY REALLY never going to be interesting

-#### 8.3.135 SR - SCROLL RIGHT

-> SR causes the data in the presentation component to be moved by n character positions if the line
-> orientation is horizontal, or by n line positions if the line orientation is vertical, such that the data appear
-> to move to the right; where n equals the value of Pn.
->
-> The active presentation position is not affected by this control function.

-TODO : Absolutely will implement ASAP :)

 #### 8.3.136 SRCS - SET REDUCED CHARACTER SEPARATION